-When a friend of mine was asked, some years ago, whether she would like the gift of tongues, she replied, ‘If it helps.’
+When a friend was asked some years ago whether she would like the gift of tongues, she replied, ‘If it helps.’
 I need all the help I can get.
 I am so grateful to God for this gift as many times, when I have been unable to articulate what I’m feeling, I have used this gift to pour out what is on my heart.

 Unless otherwise stated, Scripture quotations taken from the Holy Bible, New International Version Anglicised, Copyright © 1979, 1984, 2011 Biblica, formerly International Bible Society.
 Used by permission of Hodder & Stoughton Publishers, an Hachette UK company.
 All rights reserved.
 ‘NIV’ is a registered trademark of Biblica.
 UK trademark number 1448790.

 Scripture quotations marked (AMP) taken from the Amplified® Bible, Copyright © 1954, 1958, 1962, 1964, 1965, 1987 by The Lockman Foundation.
 Used by permission. (www.Lockman.org)